PhilJay/MPAndroidChart/README.md

 MPAndroidChart
 =======

-A simple charting library for Android, supporting line- bar- and piecharts, scaling, dragging and selecting.
+A simple charting library for Android, supporting line- bar- candlestick- and piecharts, scaling, dragging and selecting.

 Remember: *It's all about the looks.*